Back

 5. Strategic Version Pinning

 Dependencies are strategically pinned for optimal stability while maintaining the option to use bleeding-edge versions with the --latest flag.
+You can also inspect the current pin set with the versions command.

 6. TypeScript Support